 The Garden…

 Each garden includes beds for shared tending, plots for families and individuals, and plantings that invite curiosity and connection.
-Within these spaces, neighbors meet, hands touch soil, and the rhythms of the land quietly guide the pace of each day.
+Within these spaces, neighbors meet, hands touch the soil, and the rhythms of the land quietly guide the pace of each day.